nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/06_OIDC_Intro.md

     window.location.href = googleAuthUrl;
 }
 ```

+#### 2. The Cryptographic Math (The One-Way Street)

+The entire PKCE flow relies on one unbreakable rule of cryptography: **SHA-256 is a one-way street.** You can turn a `code_verifier` into a `code_challenge` hash in a millisecond, but all the supercomputers on Earth cannot reverse that hash back into the original text.

+#### 3. The Attack Scenario: Why the Hacker Fails

+Imagine a malicious network sniffer or a rogue browser extension is spying on the user's internet traffic.

+1. **The Setup:** Your app generates a secret `"my_secret_123"`, locks it securely in local memory, hashes it to `"x8f9...q2p"`, and sends the user to Google.
+2. **The Interception:** The user logs in, and Google redirects them back to your app with the temporary code in the URL (`code=abc123`).
+The hacker's network sniffer intercepts this URL and steals the code.
+3. **The Trap:** The hacker races to Google's server and says, *"Hey Google!
+I stole `code=abc123`!
+Give me the Access Token!"*
+4. **The Block:** Google says, *"Okay, I have a hash waiting for that code.
+Hand over the raw `code_verifier` so I can hash it and see if it matches."* 5.  **Game Over:** Because the hacker only intercepted network traffic, they only ever saw the mathematically irreversible **hash** (`code_challenge`).
+Because of App Sandboxing and Browser Isolation, they cannot reach into the user's physical device to steal the **raw** `code_verifier`.
+The math fails, Google rejects the request, and the hacker gets nothing.

+---

+#### Why `sessionStorage`?

+We store the `code_verifier` in `sessionStorage` rather than `localStorage` because `sessionStorage` is strictly sandboxed to the specific browser tab.
+If the user closes the tab, the memory is wiped.
+This ensures the secret is never persisted on disk and remains inaccessible to any other origin or process.

+**Summary:** PKCE is foolproof because the actual secret (`code_verifier`) is never sent over the network until the final, encrypted POST request to Google.
+By the time that happens, the temporary `code` has already been used and is invalid for any attacker.

 ---

 ### Flow C: The OIDC Identity Layer (The Nonce Security Check)

 **When to use it:** This flow is not a separate choice from Flow B, but rather an **added security layer** within OpenID Connect (OIDC).
 It is mandatory when your application acts as a **Relying Party** (React App) to prevent "Replay Attacks."